 I still didn’t have my sea legs along with many others on our very small ship.
+We crossed the Drake Passage at night.
 I spent a good amount of time close to my cabin the first day or so.

-Looking out our window I could see the sea rolling past the ship in large swells that made the ship and crew very aware of what the sea was capable of.
+Looking out our window in the morning I could see the sea rolling past the ship in large swells that made the ship and crew very aware of what the sea was capable of.

-The wind blew and whistled as it passed over the upright parts of the ship or bumped into a flat surface and had to change direction abruptly.
-There was no ice forming on the ships smooth surfaces, and I was glad for that.
+The wind blew and whistled as it passed over the upright parts of the ship or bumped into a flat surface and then changed direction abruptly.
+There was no ice forming on the ships smooth surfaces.
+I was glad for that.
 A top heavy ship can be dangerous in a rough and unpredictable sea.